 It was the laugh that did it.

-It was lunchtime.
-On the farm we took our main meal in the middle of the day, the hard physical labor demanded substantial re-fuelling the likes of which a sandwich or plate of cold-cuts couldn’t deliver.
-The kitchen was warm and welcoming; the stove, nestled in her alcove gently heating the bottoms of the two huge steel kettles that lived on her hotplate, circulated the aroma of a hearty cooked meal like a binding promise.
-I eyed the door to the oven suspiciously – the memory of my mother’s explosive attempt at rice pudding still vivid, the alarming BANG mid-meal the siren of a surprise gone wrong.
-I needn’t have worried.
-Today’s meal would be marked by an outburst of a different nature.
+On the farm our main meal is in the middle of the day, hard physical labour demands substantial re-fuelling the likes of which a sandwich or plate of cold-cuts can’t deliver.
+The kitchen is warm and welcoming; the stove, nestled in her alcove gently warming the bottoms of the two huge steel kettles that live on her hotplate, circulates the aroma of a hearty hot meal like a binding promise.
+I eye the door of the oven darkly – a memory of my mother’s explosive attempt at rice pudding is still vivid, that shocking BANG mid-meal the siren of a surprise gone wrong.
+I needn’t have worried; today’s meal would be marked by an outburst of a different nature.

-Oddly high-pitched and mirthless, my father smilingly cajoled my mother to confess to poisoning his food.
+In a voice oddly high-pitched and mirthless, my father smilingly cajoles my mother to confess to poisoning his food.

-Incidents like this one, and the day the shotguns disappeared from the cloakroom were just some of the many clues that my world would come crashing down.
-One minute they were there where they’d always been, muzzles propped against the wall, standing neatly in line with the wellington boots, the next – gone.
-It was my first indication that the things I thought solid and unchanging in my life weren’t immutable.
+Incidents like this are snapshots in a documentary of the disintegration of my world.
+Like the day the shotguns disappeared from the cloakroom.
+One minute they were where they’d always been, muzzles propped against the wall, neatly in line behind the mismatched wellington boots, the next – gone.
+They were the first signs that the things I thought solid and unchanging in my world weren’t immutable.

 My mother told me years later of the events that prompted her to hand them in to the Garda for safekeeping.
-The strange goings-on my child’s radar had picked up were just the tip of the iceberg, but it would be a long time before the term Manic Depression was used to explain them to me.
+The strange goings-on logged by my child’s radar were just the tip of the iceberg, but it would be a long time before the term Manic Depression was used to explain them to me.